Transit Agency Resources

 - The web and mobile web applications are modern, slick, 508/ADA compliant, and easily branded and customized.

-- It provides native mobile apps for Android, iOS (iPhone), Windows Phone, and Windows 8/RT.
+- It provides native mobile apps for Android and iOS (iPhone).

 - It includes rich application programming interfaces (APIs) that enable third-party developers to offer innovative apps to riders, and in-house developers to do custom integration.

 - It can leverage simple GPS data feeds and does not require expensive AVL equipment.

 - It has the support of a broad community of agencies, universities, developers, and users.

 Many transit agencies are deploying OneBusAway using in-house developers, or with the assistance of universities, production firms, or independent developers.
 Some are hosting the system in-house, while others are leveraging cloud hosting options like Amazon Web Services.

 If you’re thinking about OneBusAway as an option for your agency, we have the following suggestions:

 - Spend time here on OneBusAway.org to learn as much as you can.

 - Try it out – see our list of live OneBusAway deployments.